aluedtke7/java_vs_go/README.md

 ### Versions of Language and Docker base image used

-All Java frameworks and the Kotlin/Ktor project use Java 11 as compiler.
+All Java frameworks and the Kotlin/Ktor project use Java 17 (old results compiled with Java 11).
 The Docker images are mostly build with the `openjdk:11-jre-slim-buster` base image.

 Quarkus is using `registry.access.redhat.com/ubi8/openjdk-11` for the JVM version and `registry.access.redhat.com/ubi8/ubi-minimal:8.5` for the native version.

-The Go implementation uses go 1.18 as compiler and use the `scratch` base image which is an empty image.
+The Go implementation uses go 1.20 (old results compiled with 1.18) as compiler and use the `scratch` base image which is an empty image.

-All frameworks used the latest available stable version (march 31, 2022).
+All frameworks used the latest available stable version (august 2023, old results from march 2022).

 ## Create artifacts